Siddhartha15/Siddhartha15/README.md

 ### Hi there 👋

-- 🔭 I’m currently learning Distributed Systems and Cloud Computing
+- 🔭 I’m interested in Distributed Systems and Cloud Computing

 - 🌱 I love working with a fast-paced software development team building innovative products and solutions.